-- 15. If a Member wishes to be called to ask a question following a ministerial statement, urgent question or the business question, they must be present for the whole of the opening statement. - 16.
-Government and Opposition frontbenchers must keep to the time limits set by the Speaker for statements and urgent questions.
-Frontbench spokesmen must remain present till the end of questions on the statement or urgent question. - 17.
-If a Member is called by the Speaker to ask an urgent question, that question should be asked in the terms that were agreed when the application was accepted.
+- 14. If you wish to be called to ask a question following a ministerial statement, urgent question or the business question, you must be present for the whole of the opening statement. - 15.
+Government and Opposition front-benchers must keep to the time limits set by the Speaker for statements and urgent questions.
+Frontbench spokesmen must remain present till the end of questions on the statement or urgent question. - 16.
+If you are called by the Speaker to ask an urgent question, the question should be asked in the terms that were agreed when your application was accepted.
 It should not be embroidered.
-Supplementary questions must take no longer than two minutes.
-Unsuccessful applications for urgent questions are private between the Member and Speaker and should not be mentioned inside or outside the Chamber.
+Your supplementary question must take no longer than two minutes.